Variational Poisson Denoising via Augmented Lagrangian Methods: Numerical solution of the Poisson denoising model

+is used as a performance measure.
+For the outputs of \ALM, this quantity has almost always been finite.
+However, as \ALMR\ and \SALMR\ aim to compute feasible points of \eqref{eq:VPDaff}, it may happen that, for some boxes $B\in\mathcal B$, the appearing fraction takes value $\infty$, see \eqref{eq:Kullback_Leibler_Divergence} again for the precise definition of the Kullback--Leibler divergence $\eta$.
+In this case, we set the maximum relative constraint violation to be the largest finite value of

+which is observed for all $\mathrm p'\in\mathcal P$ and $\mathrm a'\in\mathcal A$ in order to get a meaningful performance profile.
+Second, in similar fashion, the relative constraint violation is measured in terms of the constraints in \eqref{eq:VPDaff} for all three methods.
+Note that, in this case, no issues regarding infinite values have to be faced.
+Again, a constant offset of $\delta:=1$ is added to the relative (affine) constraint violation to make the associated performance profile compelling. \item \underline{\emph{Average relative (affine) constraint violation of the output}}\\ This performance measure is first defined by

+for $\mathrm p\in\mathcal P$ and $\mathrm a\in\mathcal A$.
+Again, we note that the appearing fraction may take value $\infty$ for $\mathrm a\in\{\ALMR,\SALMR\}$.
+In this case, it is replaced by the largest finite value of this fraction achieved over $\mathcal P$ and $\mathcal A$.
+Second, a similar quantity based on the affine constraints in \eqref{eq:VPDaff} is defined for a comparison of all three methods.
+In both situations, we use the constant offset $\delta:=1$ to obtain meaningful performance profiles. \end{itemize}

+Let us mention that we do not rely on computation time as a performance measure for the following reasons.
+Whenever $k\in\N$ denotes the final value of the outer iteration counter when the augmented Lagrangian method of interest is aborted, then, by construction, \ALM\ and \ALMR\ have run precisely $300k$ iterations of the subproblem solver NADAM while \SALMR\ has run precisely $10^4+300(k-1)\approx 300(k+32)$ iterations of it.
+Let us also emphasize that, with increasing outer iteration counter, the cost for one iteration of NADAM increases as well since the number of subboxes, taken into account for the computation of the stochastic gradient of the augmented Lagrangian function, is enlarged in each outer iteration, see \cref{sec:denoising_SGD}.
+Thus, $k$ is the decisive quantity for the running time of all three methods, and \SALMR\ is, generally, slower than \ALM\ and \ALMR\ since the maximum number of outer iterations is set, for all three methods, to $30$, see \cref{sec:denoising_implementation}.

-\subsection{Numerical Results}
+\subsection{Numerical results}

-In this section, we comment on the numerical behavior of the safeguarded augmented Lagragian method from \cref{alg:ALM} for the denoising of the three standard test images ``Butterfly'', ``Cameraman'', and ``Brain'', where the hyper-parameters are chosen as described in the previous sections.
-Furthermore, we pick $r$ such that \eqref{eq:quantile} and, consequently, \eqref{eq:guarantee} hold true with $\alpha = 0.1$.
+In this section, we comment on the numerical behavior of the augmented Lagrangian schemes \ALM, \ALMR, and \SALMR\ for the denoising of the three standard test images ``Brain'', ``Butterfly'', and ``Cameraman'', where the hyper-parameters are chosen as described in the previous sections.
+The benchmark problems are created by applying Poisson noise to each of the three ground truth pictures $\hat u$.
+Thus, every pixel $Z_i$ of the (discrete) noisy observation $Z$ is randomly drawn according to

+To obtain a reasonable benchmark collection of noisy test images, we created 10 noisy versions of each of the three test images mentioned above.
+The three test images of interest as well as some exemplary noisy versions of them can be found in \cref{fig:test_images}.